SterlingMcKinley/KuraLabs/Deployments/Deployment5/README.md

  * create a CI/CD pipeline from start to finish.
  * Install & Configure a Jenkins master node on an EC2 instance in default VPC
- * Create 2 Jenkins agents profiles
+ * Create 2 Jenkins agent profiles
  * Install Terraform & Docker on separate EC2 instances in a separate VPC
  * Create a Multibuild pipeline
  * Create a Container, Push container to DockerHub & Deploy container to AWS ECS